Gaza's crowded hospitals near breaking point as Israeli ground invasion looms

 Meanwhile, the Israeli military ordered residents to evacuate 28 communities near the Lebanese border after increasing cross-border fire between Israel and the Lebanese militant group Hezbollah.
 The military order affects towns that are within 2 kilometers (1.2 miles) from the border.

+Rear Adm.
+Daniel Hagari, a military spokesman, said the evacuation would allow Israeli forces to operate with greater latitude.
+“Israel is ready to operate on two fronts, and even more,” he said.
+"If Hezbollah makes the mistake of testing us, the response will be deadly.”

-Hezbollah militants fired rockets and an anti-tank missile on Sunday, and Israel responding with airstrikes and shelling.
-The fighting killed at least one person on the Israeli side and wounded several on both sides of the border.
+Hezbollah militants fired rockets and an anti-tank missile on Sunday, and Israel responded with airstrikes and shelling.
+The fighting killed one person on the Israeli side and wounded several on both sides of the border.

 Hezbollah said it had fired rockets toward an Israeli military position in retaliation for Israeli shelling that killed Reuters videographer Issam Abdallah on Friday and two Lebanese civilians on Saturday.
 It said the increased strikes represented a “warning” and did not mean Hezbollah has decided to enter the war.

-U.S. Secretary of State Antony Blinken is expected back in Israel on Monday after a frantic six-country tour through Arab nations aimed at preventing the fighting from igniting a broader regional conflict.
+U.S. Secretary of State Antony Blinken returned to Israel for a second time in less than a week after a six-country tour through Arab nations aimed at preventing the fighting from igniting a broader conflict.
 President Joe Biden is also considering a trip to Israel, though no plans have been finalized.

 In a television interview Sunday night, Biden, who has repeatedly proclaimed support for Israel, said he thought it would be a “big mistake” for the country to reoccupy Gaza.